liufangbaishikele/ITS_sequencing_analysis/ITS_2017_strigolactone/ITS_sequencing_analysis_in_mothur.md

 ##                               ITS sequencing data analysis using mothur

+This test of pipeline were done with two samples.

 ---
 Data set comes from 2017 strigolactone project, with RNAi, Over-expression and GR24 restore treatments
 ---